The Rough Topology for Numerical Data: Abstract

 \section{Abstract}

-In this paper, we give a generalization of the rough topology and the core to numerical data by classifying objects in terms of the attribute values.
-New approach to find the core for numerical data is discussed.
+In this paper, we generalize the rough topology and the core to numerical data by classifying objects in terms of the attribute values.
+A new approach to finding the core for numerical data is discussed.
 Then a measurement to find whether an attribute is in the core or not is given.
 This new method for finding the core is used for attribute reduction.
-It is tested and compared by using machine learning algorithms.
-Finally, the algorithms and codes to convert a data to pertinent data and to find core is also provided.
+It is tested and compared by using eight different machine-learning algorithms.
+Also, it is discussed how this material is used to rank the importance of attributes in data classification.
+Finally, the algorithms and codes to convert data to pertinent data and to find the core is also provided.